0xd34df00d/you-dont-know-cpp/README.md

 - Assume an instance of a `struct` is `memset`ed to zeros.
 What would be the value of the padding?
   Further assume a field of that structure is updated.
 What would be the value of the padding?

+- What if `std::any` is implemented in terms of `std::type_info`.
+What problems might it have?